gittieatlas/PEP/tutorial/text.md

 Progressive web apps are apps that are reliable, fast, and engaging.

-#### Reliable: Load instantly and never show the downasaur, even in uncertain network conditions.
+#### Reliable: Load instantly and never show the dinosaur, even in uncertain network conditions.

 When launched from the user’s home screen, service workers enable a Progressive Web App to load instantly, regardless of the network state.